andrew-yarmola/verify-cusp/README.md

 There are four types of lettered contitions, see the paper for details.
 The code for verifying these conditions can be found in: `elimination.h` and `elimination.c`.

-### test_float
+### tests

-This program checks whether your system correctly reports that roundoff error has occured.
+These programs checks whether your system correctly report that roundoff error has occured.
 Note, the roundoff checking function has been updated from the version in "Homotopy hyperbolic 3-manifolds are hyperbolic" to only include testing for x64 machines.